 Starring: Elijah Wood, Ian McKellen, Liv Tyler, Viggo Mortensen, Sean Astin

 Number of discs: 5

 Extras: 4.5 out of 5 stars

-August 28th brings the first time that Peter Jackson’s visual masterpieces have been available separately on Blu-ray.
-“The Return of the King” is just such an epic film and really deserves an epic Blu-ray.
-There is no mistaken that this release is the absolute best presentation you are going to get out of this film.
+August 28th brings the first time that Peter Jackson’s visual masterpieces have been available seperately on Blu-ray.
+I have always had a special place in my heart for “The Fellowship of the Rings”.
+There has been some talk about the the transfer on this extended edition, but I never had a problem.
+Warner Bros issued a response that this film was remastered from the original 2K digital production files in order to reproduce the full color imagery of the feature.
 If you are looking to experience this film solo from the rest of the series, I would recommend purchasing this release.
 To be honest the real selling point for me is the Ultraviolet digital streaming copy available.

-Disc 3 • The Appendices Part 5: The War of the Ring: Peter Jackson’s Introduction • JRR Tolkien: The Legacy of Middle-earth (chats about the debate about Tolkien’s literary intentions) • From Book to Script • Designing and Building Middle-earth • Home of the Horse Lords (focuses on the horses, riders and horse-training using the film) • Middle-earth Atlas Map • New Zealand as Middle-earth
+Disc 3 • The Appendices Part 1 From Book to Vision: Peter Jackson introduces the Extended Edition • JRR Tolkien: Creator of Middle-earth (provides background on the series’ author) • From Book To Script • Visualizing the Story • Designing and Building Middle-earth (Focuses on the development & construction of the various sets and locations that appear in the film) • Middle-earth Atlas Interactive Map • New Zealand and Middle-earth Interactive Maps.